terminusdb/terminuscms-docs/how-to/use-the-clients/javascript-client/add-a-document.md

 *How-to add documents to TerminusDB and TerminusCMS using the JavaScript Client*

-After you have imported the terminusdb_client, and [created a client](./connect-to-javascript-client.md), and [connected to a database](./connect-to-a-database.md), and [added a schema](./add-a-schema.md), you can then use this client to insert a document that conforms to the schema.
+After you have imported the terminusdb_client, [created a client](./connect-to-javascript-client.md), [connected to a database](./connect-to-a-database.md), and [added a schema](./add-a-schema.md), you can then use this client to insert a document that conforms to the schema.

 ## Insert documents